ahamez/protox/README.md

 ![Elixir CI](https://github.com/ahamez/protox/workflows/Elixir%20CI/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/ahamez/protox/badge.svg?branch=master)](https://coveralls.io/github/ahamez/protox?branch=master) [![Hex.pm Version](http://img.shields.io/hexpm/v/protox.svg)](https://hex.pm/packages/protox)

-Protox is an Elixir library to work with [Google's Protocol Buffers](https://developers.google.com/protocol-buffers) (aka protobuf), versions 2 and 3.
+`Protox` is an Elixir library to work with [Google's Protocol Buffers](https://developers.google.com/protocol-buffers) (aka *protobuf*), versions 2 and 3.

+The primary objective of `protox` is **reliability**: it uses [property based testing](https://github.com/alfert/propcheck) and has a [near 100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master).
+Also, using [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) with the invaluable help of [Muzak pro](https://devonestes.com/muzak), the quality of the `protox` test suite has been validated.
-Generally speaking, a lot of efforts have been put into making sure that the library is reliable (for instance using [property based testing](https://github.com/alfert/propcheck) and by having a [100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master)).
-Therefore, this library passes all the tests of the conformance checker provided by Google.
+Therefore, `protox` passes all the tests of the conformance checker provided by Google.
 See [Conformance](#conformance) section for more information.

 This library is easy to use: you just point to the `*.proto` files or give the schema to the `Protox` macro, no need to generate any file!
 However, should you need to generate files, a mix task is available (see [Files generation](#files-generation)).

-This library also provides a full-blown Elixir experience with protobuf messages.
+`Protox` provides a full-blown Elixir experience with protobuf messages.
 For instance, given the following protobuf `msg.proto` file:
 ```proto
 syntax = "proto3";